xitaram/Final_Project_P2/README.md

 ## About this project

-This project replicates Table1, TableA1, and Figure A1 of the Monetary Tightening and Bank Fragility paper.
+This project replicates Table 1, Table A1, and Figure A1 from the Monetary Tightening and Bank Fragility paper using the most automated and efficient approach possible.

+## Team contribution

+Xitaaz Rampersad - Table1, Analysis and Charts, load_WRDS.py, Clean_data.py
+Samuel Rubidge - TableA1, FigureA1, Latex document creation, summary statistics

+We came together for the rest of tasks that include unit testing, and exploring various data sources

 ## Quick Start